matihas70/matihas70/README.md

 - 👋 Hi, I’m @matihas70
 - 👀 I’m interested in web development
+- 🧑‍💻 I have expirience in with technologies such as C#/.NET, ASP.NET, Entity Framework, Typescript
-- 🌱 I’m currently learning C# ASP.NET CORE and Entity Framework
+- 🌱 I’m currently learning Angular framework
-- 💞️ I’m looking for an intern or job as a junior developer
+- 💞️ I’m looking for a job as a junior developer
 - 📫 How to reach me: my e-mail address: matihasek@interia.pl

 <!---